 More particularly, the construction and operation of erally illustrated in block diagram in FIG. 2.
-This sys- 20 both of the systems of FIGS. 1 and 2 can be better understood by reference to FIG. 3 which is a expanded block diagram of the system of FIG. 2 and to FIGS. 4-15 which illustrate the system of FIGS. 2 and 3 in more substantial detail.
+This sys- 20 both of the systems of FIGS. 1 and 2 can be better understood by reference to FIG. 3 which is an expanded block diagram of the system of FIG. 2 and to FIGS. 4-15 which illustrate the system of FIGS. 2 and 3 in more substantial detail.

-Call Processor Unit (CPU) and Interface (FIGS. 2 and
+CALL PROCESSOR UNIT (CPU) AND INTERFACE (FIGS. 2 & 3)

-The call processor unit or CPU is a stored program control for the system and, in the illustrated embodidisclosed in FIGS. 1 and 2 are of generally the same 30 ment, an INTEL 8080 microprocessor is utilized, but other equivalent microprocesssors could also be used.
-A detail description of the construction and operation of the INTEL 8080 microprocessor can be obtained from the instruction manual provided on it, by the
+The call processor unit or CPU is a stored program control for the system and, in the illustrated embodiother equivalent microprocessors could also be used.
+A detail description of the construction and operation of the INTEL 8080 microprocessor can be obtained from the instruction manual provided on it, by the INTEL Corporation.